YoshKae/Coulomb_Update/README.md

 Coulomb 4.0 is a MATLAB-based application for calculating and visualizing Coulomb stress changes in both two and three dimensions, representing a substantial extension of previous versions.
 While it is expected to run on MATLAB 2024a or later, it is more stable when used with MATLAB 2025a or newer.

+### Important Notice
+As this is a beta version, bugs may be discovered and fixed in future updates.
+**Please check the update information regularly.**
+Check the bottom for updates.

 **Before running the application, please ensure that the following MATLAB add-ons are installed:**
   - Mapping Toolbox
   - Image Processing Toolbox